-Check back twice a month to learn about the wonderful new lives of the dogs shown above!
+Check back monthly to learn about the wonderful new lives of the dogs shown above!

 If you've adopted a dog from Homeward Bound and would like them to be featured on this page, please send a picture & your animal's story to firstname.lastname@example.org